jonesahj/skilling-time/src/pages/blog/2016-12-17-be-a-pro-for-a-cause.md

 ---
 #### How many charities can you name?

 Probably only a handful that include stalwarts like Cancer Research, RSPCA and the NSPCC.
 These blockbuster charities only make up a fraction of the ‘for good’ organisations out there.
-There are nearly 170,000 charities and 100,000 social enterprises in the UK (both charities and social enterprises tackle a social issue, but charities generate income through fundraising whereas social enterprises sell a product or service.
-There are also legal differences in how they are run, which you can read more about [here](https://www.gullands.com/news-events/news/the-difference-between-a-charity-and-a-social-enterprise/)).
+There are nearly 170,000 charities and 100,000 social enterprises in the UK (both charities and social enterprises tackle a social issue, but charities generate income through fundraising whereas social enterprises sell a product or service).

 > Most for good organisations have just a few employees and a fairly small annual turn-over.